Sextant Framework 2.0

 Management Trust

 Has management been honest?
-Mg-T cannot be automated.
+Mg-T defaults to 7 platform-wide.
 It requires reading earnings calls, tracking guidance accuracy, and applying judgment built over years of watching people talk about money under pressure.
-Default is 7.
-Adjusted manually, almost always down, never without a documented reason.
+Adjusted with a logged reason, almost always down.
 Low trust disqualifies the thesis even if every other dimension is screaming.

 The Delbert version: Would you lend these guys your truck?